IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/default-order-by.rst

 This affects the sort order both when requesting a list of the model itself, as well as when the model appears as a child collection off of a navigation property of another object.

-In the first case (a list of the model itself), this can be overridden by setting the :ts:`orderBy` or :ts:`orderByDescending` property on the TypeScript :ts:`ListViewModel` - see :ref:`TypeScriptListViewModelOrderBy`.
+In the first case (a list of the model itself), this can be overridden by setting the :ts:`orderBy` or :ts:`orderByDescending` property on the TypeScript :ts:`ListViewModel` - see :ref:`TypeScriptListViewModel`.

 Example Usage
 -------------